syana40/PDM-Student-Schedule-Import-Tool/README.md

 Some browsers block automatic downloads triggered from the console by default.
 Look for a blocked-download icon in the address bar and allow it, then re-run the script — it will re-generate and re-trigger the download.

 **Exams or quizzes aren't getting the extra 1-week reminder** The script only tags an event as an exam/quiz if the word "exam" or "quiz" appears in its event type text on the calendar page.
 If your school labels these differently (e.g. "Assessment" or "Practical"), the detection in `parseWeek()` needs the matching keyword added to the `isExam` / `isQuiz` checks.
+You may have to just update those manually in your calandar after your import.

 ---

-*Still stuck?
-Copy the exact console output (including any red error text) along with the HTML of one event block from Inspect — that's usually enough to pinpoint the fix.*

-*Runs entirely client-side.
-No data is sent anywhere — the file is built and downloaded in your own browser.*
+Hope this helps